 Microns are very similar to Faber-Castells.
 I love the selection of colors and sizes of this pen: there’s .005, .01, .02, .03, .05, and .08, and a ton of different colors.
 I have the set of black pens in different sizes.

 If you’re looking for a more cost-effective alternative to the Faber-Castells and Microns, definitely check out Le Pen.
-I got a single black one at my local art supply store for (I think) under $2, and I found this four pack on Amazon for under $5.
+I got a single black one at my local art supply store for (I think) under $2, and I found this four pack on Amazon for about $8.

 Colored Pens & Markers